What is TMJ?

 Tingling of the fingers and hands

 Are you suffering from TMJ pain and discomfort?
 Center for Headache, TMJ, and Sleep Disorders in Denver, CO offers treatment for relief.
-Call your Denver TMJ Dentist at (303) 758-4865 today to learn more!
+Call today at (303) 758-4865 to learn more!